fuzzygroup/blog/_posts/2020-01-14-what-is-machine-learning.md

 These are terms that are used to measure how your model performs and are different mathematical approaches for model performance.

+# Thank You

+This blog post was reviewed by Elaine Thompson and Grant Vousden-Dishington.
+My thanks are extended to both of them.